10 productivity tips only a recession could teach you

 Tough times seem to bring out the more honest, down-to-Earth side of people.
 Granted, I’ve seen some real slap-dash floozies in it for a quick buck, but some good people are in it for the long haul.
 Social media is bona fide way to connect with real people with real interests and real intelligence.
 This related tweet of mine got some positive feedback.

-The Future is Luminous
+The future is luminous

 Right now, you have a choice to be depressed or optimistic.
 What shall it be?
 Do you cultivate your vision with hard work, tenacity and gusto, or wilt under the shadeless heat of this Recession?
 The choice should be obvious, and so should the light at the end of the tunnel, which to me is finally visible.